Gourmet fare takes center stage at these delicious destinations across the West.

 Inside the Starbucks Reserve Roastery and Tasting Room in Seattle, you can watch, listen, and smell as pneumatic tubes shuttle green beans from storage silos to roasters and finally to the manufacturing line or the café bar.
 Snag a chair in the library to get a bird's eye view of the entire operation—or to peruse any of 200 tomes on java.
 Then head to the bar for a coffee flight.

-This article was first published in Fall 2017.
+This article was first published in Fall 2017 and updated in July 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.